-When evaluating respirations, consider not only how often (the rate) someone breathes but also how it sounds, the rhythm, and how deeply they inhale.
+When evaluating respirations, consider how often (the rate) someone breathes, how it sounds, the rhythm, and how deeply they inhale.
 Gather these details before you call the doctor because he’s likely to ask you about them.

 The video, Deviating from the normal, average, or expected; Outside of what is expected or uncharacteristic.
-Lung Sounds, allows you to listen to the differences in abnormal lung sounds and provides pointers on how to describe them.
+Lung Sounds, allows you to listen to the differences in abnormal lung sounds and provide pointers on describing them.